Dr Lowitja O’Donoghue AC CBE DSG

 In 2018, the national NAIDOC Committee recognised Pat’s long-standing contribution with the Lifetime Achievement Award, and in 2021 she was awarded the ACT Senior Australian of the Year.

-Pat was Co-Chair of the Prime Minister’s Referendum Council and an architect of the 2017 Uluru Statement from the Heart, and its calls for Voice, Treaty and Truth.
+Ms Anderson was Co-Chair of the Prime Minister’s Referendum Council that released its final report in 2017.
+In partnership with Professor Megan Davis and Noel Pearson, Ms Anderson co-chaired the Uluru Dialogues that led to the Constitutional Convention, and the issuing of the Uluru Statement from the Heart in 2017, and its calls for Voice, Treaty and Truth.